vibbits/material-liascript/slides-PSA.md

 ### Surfaces

-It can be very useful and informative to show the molecular surface of a protein. you can visualize cavities, ligand binding sites, etc … To show the molecular surface of one monomer of dimeric insulin, go to View > Show surface of > Molecule.
+It can be very useful and informative to show the molecular surface of a protein. you can visualize cavities, ligand binding sites, etc … To show the molecular surface of one monomer of dimeric insulin, go to `Molecule Display > Surfaces > Show`.

-Select in the Name column A and B (these are the two chains in 1 subunit).
-Press Continue with surface color and make sure Alpha is 100.
-Any number lower than 100 will create transparency in the surface (could be nice as well).
+In our case, 4 surfaces will be calculated which display status and color can be individually changed using the toggles in the Models window.

 ### Another exercise